A new technique called ‘concept whitening’ promises to provide neural network interpretability

 Implications for deep learning research

-With deep learning models becoming larger and more complicated every year, there are different discussions on how to deal with the transparency problem of neural networks.
+With deep learning models becoming larger and more complicated every year, there are different theories about how to deal with the transparency problem of neural networks.

 One of the main arguments is to observe how AI models behave instead of trying to look inside the black box.
 This is the same way we study the brains of animals and humans, conducting experiments and recording activations.
 Any attempt to impose interpretability design constraints on neural networks will result in inferior models, proponents of this theory argue.
 If the brain evolved through billions of iterations without intelligent top-down design, then neural networks should also reach their peak performance through a pure evolutionary path.

 Concept whitening refutes this theory and proves that we can impose top-down design constraints on neural networks without causing any performance penalties.
-Interestingly, experiments show that deep learning models concept whitening modules provide interpretability without a significant drop in accuracy on the main task.
+Interestingly, experiments show that deep learning models’ concept whitening modules provide interpretability without a significant drop in accuracy on the main task.

 “CW and many other works from our lab (and many other labs) clearly show the possibility of building an interpretable model without hurting the performance,” Rudin says.
-“We hope our work can shift people’s assumption that a black box is necessary for good performance, and can attract more people to build interpretable models in their fields.”
+“We hope our work can shift people’s assumption that a black box is necessary for good performance and can attract more people to build interpretable models in their fields.”

 Ben Dickson is a software engineer and the founder of TechTalks.
 He writes about technology, business, and politics.
 This post was originally published here.